 As stated above, if your child is a teenager refusing visitation, and your ex-spouse is not behind it, the situation is much more difficult.
 Courts give some discretion to older children regarding visitation.
 As your child grows older, it becomes much more unlikely that the court will attempt to enforce visitation.
 The court will ascertain the reason your child is refusing visitation, and if the reasons are sound, then the court may take no further steps to enforce visitation.

 Child visitation orders can be modified in Los Angeles family law courts.
 They can be modified by mutual agreement between the parents or if the evidence is presented that the visitation order is not in the child's best interests.

 The court will also consider the wishes of a teenage child when it comes to visitation.
 If your child refuses visitation, the court may order that your visitation rights be decreased.
 It is important to your parent-child relationship that this does not happen, which is why it is advisable to speak with our child custody lawyers before taking any further steps related to your child's custody and visitation order.

 If your child is refusing your visitation, it is imperative that you determine the root cause and talk about your options to increase visitation with an attorney.
 It is possible to rectify the situation with a change in custody or a change in the visitation order.

-If your ex-spouse is the cause, then you can to ask the court to hold your ex-spouse in contempt.
-The court will consider your child's best interests, and if your child is older, your child's preference for visitation.
-If your child is refusing visitation and you want more time with your child, contact the Los Angeles child visitation attorneys at Furman & Zavatsky LLP to discuss your legal options.
+If your ex-spouse is the cause, then you can ask the court to hold your ex-spouse in contempt.
+The court will consider your child's best interests and if your child is older, your child's preference for visitation.
+If your child is refusing visitation and you want more time with your child, contact the Los Angeles child visitation attorneys at Furman & Zavatsky to discuss your legal options.
 You deserve to spend time with your child, and we can help.
 Call our law firm at 818-528-3471 to discuss your legal situation, so you do not lose your relationship with your child.